 After agreement has been reached:

 State aid under this program is available to any public library system that has one or more State correctional facilities located within its service area.
 Funding is per capita based on the population in the correctional facilities as of July 1 of the year preceding the program calendar year.
-For example, funding for program year 2014 is based on the incarcerated individual population statistics collected and current as of July 2013.
 The funding rate in State law is $9.25 per incarcerated individual.
 If State aid to libraries is not approved according to Education Law, the funding is based on the percentage of the full amount which is appropriated by the Legislature and Governor.

-If a public library system plans to serve a correctional facility library that is not eligible as defined in the Commissioner’s Regulations 90.14 (a) (2), the system must request and obtain a Variance from the New York State Library / Division of Library Development.
+If a public library system plans to serve a correctional facility library that is not eligible as defined in Commissioner’s Regulation 90.14 (a) (2), the system must request and obtain a Variance from the New York State Library / Division of Library Development.

 The purpose of the program is to supplement library services and resources for incarcerated individuals in State correctional institutions by providing incarcerated individuals with broader access to library materials, services, and the statewide library network.